|Length||35, 45 or 55 miles|

 |Map||OS Explorer OL28, Harveys Dartmoor North (better marking of bogs), or OpenStreetMap (good for paths and bogs)|

 The Ten Tors is an annual 2 day challenge event held each May for teams of young (13-19) people in the northern half of the Dartmoor National Park.
-Tor is the local word for hill - there are 160 of them on Dartmoor.
+Tor is the local word for a summit/hill topped with a rock outcrop - there are 160 of them on Dartmoor.

 Groups have to carry full kit, camp out overnight, and navigate past 10 check points, over boggy, hilly terrain.
 There are 3 age classes covering 35, 45, and 55 miles.
 There is no set course, just a series of checkpoints, several sets for each distance to spread the teams out (and some routes are harder than others...).
 The actual distance travelled will be greater still, taking account of avoding boggy ground and using safe river crossings.